What is cultivated meat?

 What’s in cell culture media?

-The cell culture media is the most important technology underlying the near-term success of the cultivated meat industry.
+The cell culture media is the most important factor underlying the near-term success of the cultivated meat industry.
 Cell culture media is composed of two groups of components tailored to a specific cell or species type.

 Animal serum will not be used in large-scale production